Changissnz/nu_merchant_principal/README.md

 a real role of application in an ordered world, the order preserved and propagated through effective utility.
-So there is this rationale for delving into the term "sophisticated", due to what is labeled as this term to potentially yield high contributions for practical advancement.
+So there is this rationale for delving into the term "sophisticated", due to what is labeled as such to potentially yield high contributions for practical advancement.

 As mentioned in this section and the last, there is at